 Donne says that we are all diminished a little when anyone dies, and every death is a reminder that our own time will come sooner or later.
 And I guess that means that we’re all diminished a little by the passing of Jesse Helms.

 So goodbye, Jesse, and may God have mercy on your soul.
-I’d love listen in on the conversation when you stand at the Pearly Gates and talk to Saint Peter about where you’ll spend Eternity.
+No doubt you did good things in this life that I'm unaware of.
+But I’d love listen in on the conversation when you stand at the Pearly Gates and try to explain some of your other actions to Saint Peter.
+That would be an interesting conversation.